-- If your doctor has told you that even the metal detection wand may affect your implant, show your pacemaker ID card and ask security for a private pat-down instead.
+- Ask for a private pat-down - If your doctor has told you that even the metal detection wand may affect your implant, show your pacemaker ID card and ask security for a private pat-down instead.

 Body scanners screen passengers who can’t walk through the metal detector.
 They have power levels significantly lower than everyday electronic devices, such as mobile phones.
 People with electronic implants can safely undergo a body scan.

 Walking aids and medical devices such as canes, crutches, wheelchairs, walkers and sleep apnoea machines can be taken on board international and domestic flights after they’re screened.
 If you can’t get out of your wheelchair, airport security will need to conduct a private frisk search.